 Omnichannel is one of the biggest buzzwords of 2021 – and for good reason.
 For retailers who want to compete in today’s market, it’s no longer an option.
 As a solution, it allows retailers to merge in-store and online operations while providing customers with a seamless experience, no matter where they come into contact with your brand.
+Not to mention, businesses that adopt omnichannel strategies achieve 91% greater year-over-year customer retention rates compared to businesses that don't according to a recent study conducted by Aspect Software.

 But not just any omnichannel solution will do.
 You can make some pretty critical mistakes if you run out and buy a subscription or build an OMS in-house without doing the necessary legwork first.